jhiester/Chicken-letter-outer/README.md

-# Chicken-letter-outer
-This is a constantly (and intermittently) evolving project wherein I use an amazon Alexa device along with a HUZZAHESP8266 Feather board from Adafruit to create a simple voice controlled chicken coop door opener.
+This is a constantly (and intermittently) evolving project.

+I use an amazon echo dot along with a HUZZAHESP8266 Feather board from Adafruit to create a simple voice controlled chicken coop door opener.
+The motor can also be controlled via a web interface.
+I'm not very happy with the implementation of the web interface and controls.
+I'm looking into using my old raspberry-pi computer to serve node-red and a MQTT broker as an alternative.
+The initial tests are promising.

 I've tried several libraries to get the HUZZAHESP8266 board and Alexa to work together.
 With most libraries I had trouble getting Alexa to recognize the device.
-I'm currently using the [Sinric](https://github.com/kakopappa/sinric) library and may incorporte/switch to [aRest](https://github.com/marcoschwartz/aREST).
+I'm currently using the Sinric library and may incorporte/switch to aRest.

-The circuit works.
-The motor can be controlled by either Alexa or the web interface.
-I'm in the process of wiring the circuit to a perma-proto-board and building the door hardware.